 Once a place of imprisonment, exile and isolation, Robben Island now stands as one of Cape Town's most intriguing tourist attractions.

-While South Africa was under the apartheid system, Robben Island became notorious for its brutality, and today stands as a poignant reminder to democratic South Africa about the cost of freedom.
+While South Africa was under the apartheid system, Robben Island became notorious for its brutality, and today it stands as a poignant reminder to democratic South Africa of the cost of freedom.

 Take a tour of Robben Island

 Robben Island Museum was opened in 1997 and is now a UNESCO World Heritage Site.
 Educational for both children and adults, this fascinating museum tells the story of South Africa and conducts on-going research into the history of the island.